strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 C++ language and uses the CPLEX Callable Library [@noauthor_ibm_2021].
 The goal is to study up to which size the problem can be solved in different amounts of time: 0.1 second, 1 second, 10 seconds.

-Follows a description of the model and its implementation.
+In the following I show a description of the model.
+Then [TSP instance for the drilling problem] describes the how I generated instances for this particular instance of TSP.
-Section [Tests] contains a description of the instances used and a study of the model's behavior under different sizes of problems.
+Section [Tests] contains a description of the instances used and a study of the implementation's behavior under different sizes of problems.

 # MILP model